Microwawe/mamba-ui/README.md

 There is no need to download or install anything from Mamba UI.
 Just copy-paste the components and templates to your project and they'll work out-of-the-box without any modifications as long as you have [TailwindCSS installed](https://tailwindcss.com/docs/installation) in your project.

-NOTE: Tailwind doesn't have all the different colors enabled in the default configuration so here are all the possible colors mapped to their respective names.
+NOTE: ~~Tailwind CSS doesn't have all the different colors enabled in the default configuration so here are all the possible colors mapped to their respective names.~~ Tailwind CSS 3.0 has all the different colors enabled by default.

 ```
 module.exports = {